 He finished up school and got a new job.
 This enabled him to afford more art supplies.
 He explains that he “went nuts” buying stuff and took it home with the intention to do something incredible.
 He sat there for hours and nothing came.
 Same thing the next day.
 And the next.
 He was “creatively blank”; paralysed by all these choices that he never had before.
 That was when he thought about what the neurologist had said…

 He realised that if he ever wanted his creativity back, he had to quit trying so hard to think outside of the box, and “get back into it”.
 In fact, he started exploring the idea that he could get more creative by actually looking for limitations?
 “We need to first be limited in order to become limitless,” he says, very poignantly:

 We need to first be limited in order to become limitless.”

 He took this approach to being ‘inside the box’ and did a series of artworks where he imposed tight constraints: he could only paint on his chest, or he could only create with karate chops or what if he created art to destroy after its creation (an image of Jimmy Hendricks made out of 7000 matches — crazy!), what if he used frozen wine…“What I thought would be the ultimate limitation turned out to be the ultimate liberation as each time I created the destruction brought me back to a place of neutrality where I felt fresh to start a new project,” he explains.

 “What I thought would be the ultimate limitation turned out to be the ultimate liberation as each time I created the destruction brought me back to a place of neutrality where I felt fresh to start a new project.”

-He found himself in a state of constant creation “coming up with more ideas than ever.”
+He found myself in a state of constant creation “coming up with more ideas than ever…”

-Rachel Audige is an Innovation Architect who helps organisations embed inventive thinking as well as a certified Systematic Inventive Thinking Facilitator.
-She is based in Melbourne, Australia.
+Rachel is an Innovation Architect who helps organisations embed inventive thinking as well as a certified Systematic Inventive Thinking Facilitator, based in Melbourne.